 In the hustle of moving into a new apartment and getting yourself and your stuff settled in, it can be easy to forget about your security deposit.
 After all, most landlords don’t even give those back.

-This should go without saying, but the fact of the matter is that many of us simply sign leases and other paperwork after only giving them a cursory glance.
-But your lease and other attendant paperwork should tell you exactly what your landlord expects in terms of your apartment’s care and upkeep.
+This should go without saying, but many of us simply sign leases and other paperwork after only a cursory glance.
+Your lease and other attendant paperwork should tell you exactly what your landlord expects in terms of your apartment’s care and upkeep.

 The advent of digital photography makes the walk-through with the apartment condition report much simpler.
 While landlords should provide you with a simple room checklist where you can make a note of any pre-existing wear or damage, you can really help yourself by recording each instance with a picture.

-While You Live There
+While Living There

-The reason so many landlords do not allow pets is because they know their tenants will not clean up after them.
+The reason so many landlords don’t allow pets is they know their tenants won’t clean up after them.
 Don’t be that tenant.
-Clean up after yourself, your pets, your children, your guests, etc. Remember that this place does not belong to you, and that you do need to cover any damage above normal wear and tear.
+Clean up after yourself, your pets, your children, your guests, etc. Remember that this place doesn’t belong to you, and that you do need to cover any damage above normal wear and tear.

-When You Move Out
+When Moving Out

-Even if you have paid a non-refundable cleaning deposit, you still need to spend a good afternoon (or day, depending on how long you’ve lived there) doing some serious cleaning.
-Generally, the cleaning that your non-refundable deposit paid for should be the type of stuff that cannot be done by an individual with normal cleaning supplies — like steam cleaning the carpet.
+Even if you’ve paid a non-refundable cleaning deposit, you still need to spend an afternoon (or day, depending on how long you’ve lived there) doing some serious cleaning.
+Generally, the cleaning that your non-refundable deposit paid for should be the type of stuff that can’t be done by an individual with normal cleaning supplies — like steam cleaning the carpet.
 Don’t leave scuff marks on the kitchen floor and candle wax on the walls and assume the cleaning deposit will cover it.

-5. Do a walk through with your landlord.
-Using those pictures and the condition report from move in, show your landlord that you have left your apartment in reasonable and rent-able condition.
+Using the pictures and condition report from your move-in, show your landlord that you’ve left your apartment in reasonable and rent-able condition.
 Make sure he signs an agreement stating that.